LennardF1989/BF2042-Portal-Extensions/plugins/README.md

 - description: This key is optional and should be a human readable string to describe the plugin.
 - author: This key is optional and should be a human readable string.
 Multiple authors should be comma-separated.
 - homepage: This key is optional and should be a valid URL including the protocol.
+- loadAsModule: This key optional and can be set to either true or false to have your plugin loaded as a normal JavaScript file or an ESM module.
 - main: This key is required and should be a relative path to the JavaScript-file that should be loaded as part of the plugin, starting from the root-folder of the plugin.

 The manifest.json should always be placed in the root-folder of the plugin!